Adaptive virtual element methods with equilibrated fluxes: Virtual element discretization

-\end{proof} Discrete inf-sup condition~\eqref{discrete:inf-sup}, together with the definition of the continuity of the discrete bilinear forms~$\an(\cdot, \cdot)$ and~$\b(\cdot, \cdot)$, and the coercivity of~$\an(\cdot, \cdot)$ on discrete kernel~$\mathcal K_n$~\eqref{discrete:kernel}, is sufficient to prove the well-posedness of method~\eqref{VEM:mixed}; see~\cite{BrezziFortin}.
-In fact, a lifting argument allows us to seek solutions in discrete space~$\Sigmaboldnz$, i.e., solutions with zero normal trace on~$\GammaN$.
+\end{proof} The discrete inf-sup condition~\eqref{discrete:inf-sup}, together with the definition of the continuity of the discrete bilinear forms~$\an(\cdot, \cdot)$ and~$\b(\cdot, \cdot)$, and the coercivity of~$\an(\cdot, \cdot)$ on the discrete kernel~$\mathcal K_n$~\eqref{discrete:kernel}, is sufficient to prove the well-posedness of method~\eqref{VEM:mixed}; see~\cite{BrezziFortin}.
+In fact, a lifting argument allows us to seek solutions in the discrete space~$\Sigmaboldnz$, i.e., solutions with zero normal trace on~$\GammaN$.

 \begin{remark} We have proved Theorem~\ref{theorem:inf-sup} assuming that~$\GammaD \ne \emptyset$, which is an assumption stipulated in Section~\ref{section:introduction}.
 The case of pure Neumann boundary conditions has to be dealt with slightly differently.
 The primal virtual element space has to be endowed with a zero average constraint.
 In order to prove the inf-sup condition one should proceed as in \cite[Theorem~4.2 and Corollary~4.3]{Brezzi-Falk-Marini}.
 Besides, one ought to prove that the best approximant in mixed virtual element spaces converges optimally in terms of~$\h$ and~$\p$ to a target function, so that the inf-sup constant is $\p$-robust.
 This can be indeed proven by defining the best approximation in virtual element spaces as the degrees of freedom interpolant of the continuous function to approximate.
-However, whatever boundary conditions we pick, the inf-sup constant is $\p$-robust.
-To the best of our knowledge, this is not the case in the discontinuous Galerkin setting for mixed problems; see, e.g., \cite[Section~4.2]{SchoetzauWihler_hpMixed}. \eremk \end{remark}
+However, whatever boundary conditions we pick, the discrete inf-sup constant is $\p$-robust.
+To the best of our knowledge, this is not the case in the discontinuous Galerkin setting for mixed problems; see, e.g., \cite[Section~4.2]{SchoetzauWihler_hpMixed}.
+Of course, the price to pay is the $\p$ dependence in the stability estimates; see~\eqref{stability:bounds:primal} and Proposition~\ref{proposition:stab:mixed}. \eremk \end{remark}